Mathux/Light-s-out/README.md

 ### Command in game

 To press a tile, you can click on it or press the key a or w.
-Key p : activate and desactivate borders with the key p.
+Key p : activate/desactivate borders.
-Key e : solve the game
+Key e : solve the game.
-Key g : solve quickly the game
+Key g : solve quickly the game.
-Key m : solve step by step the solution computed
+Key m : solve step by step the solution computed.
+Key l : activate/desactivate sounds.

 ### Solvers